Microsoft Co. (NASDAQ:MSFT) Shares Sold by Scharf Investments LLC

-Scharf Investments LLC reduced its stake in Microsoft Co.
-(NASDAQ:MSFT – Get Rating) by 2.4% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 868,080 shares of the software giant’s stock after selling 21,535 shares during the period.
-Microsoft accounts for approximately 7.9% of Scharf Investments LLC’s holdings, making the stock its biggest position.
-Scharf Investments LLC’s holdings in Microsoft were worth $267,602,000 at the end of the most recent reporting period.
+Scharf Investments LLC decreased its stake in Microsoft Co.
+(NASDAQ:MSFT – Get Rating) by 2.4% in the first quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 868,080 shares of the software giant’s stock after selling 21,535 shares during the quarter.
+Microsoft accounts for about 7.9% of Scharf Investments LLC’s investment portfolio, making the stock its largest holding.
+Scharf Investments LLC’s holdings in Microsoft were worth $267,602,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other large investors also recently modified their holdings of the company.
-State Street Corp lifted its stake in shares of Microsoft by 2.8% in the 4th quarter.
-State Street Corp now owns 302,541,869 shares of the software giant’s stock worth $101,750,881,000 after acquiring an additional 8,108,943 shares during the period.
-Geode Capital Management LLC lifted its stake in shares of Microsoft by 2.4% in the 4th quarter.
-Geode Capital Management LLC now owns 129,107,118 shares of the software giant’s stock worth $43,313,705,000 after acquiring an additional 3,027,306 shares during the period.
-Norges Bank acquired a new stake in shares of Microsoft in the 4th quarter worth approximately $24,401,940,000.
-Nuveen Asset Management LLC lifted its stake in shares of Microsoft by 1.0% in the 4th quarter.
-Nuveen Asset Management LLC now owns 57,181,533 shares of the software giant’s stock worth $19,231,292,000 after acquiring an additional 584,273 shares during the period.
-Finally, UBS Asset Management Americas Inc. lifted its stake in Microsoft by 7.5% during the third quarter.
-UBS Asset Management Americas Inc. now owns 46,493,373 shares of the software giant’s stock valued at $13,107,412,000 after purchasing an additional 3,258,613 shares during the last quarter.
-69.99% of the stock is owned by institutional investors.
+Several other large investors also recently added to or reduced their stakes in the stock.
+Joseph Group Capital Management purchased a new stake in Microsoft in the 4th quarter worth about $1,535,000.
+Shore Point Advisors LLC purchased a new stake in Microsoft in the 4th quarter worth about $40,000.
+Macroview Investment Management LLC purchased a new stake in Microsoft in the 4th quarter worth about $62,000.
+TFO TDC LLC lifted its stake in Microsoft by 6,566.7% in the 4th quarter.
+TFO TDC LLC now owns 200 shares of the software giant’s stock worth $68,000 after acquiring an additional 197 shares in the last quarter.
+Finally, Evolution Advisers Inc. purchased a new stake in Microsoft in the 4th quarter worth about $84,000.
+Institutional investors and hedge funds own 69.99% of the company’s stock.

+Several equities research analysts recently issued reports on the company.
+Barclays reduced their price objective on Microsoft from $363.00 to $335.00 and set an “overweight” rating for the company in a research note on Friday, June 10th.
+UBS Group set a $330.00 price target on Microsoft in a research note on Monday, June 20th.
+Wolfe Research raised their price target on Microsoft from $330.00 to $350.00 and gave the stock an “outperform” rating in a research note on Wednesday, April 27th.
+Evercore ISI cut their price target on Microsoft from $370.00 to $330.00 and set an “inline” rating for the company in a research note on Wednesday, April 27th.
+Finally, StockNews.com initiated coverage on Microsoft in a research note on Thursday, March 31st.
+They set a “buy” rating for the company.
+One investment analyst has rated the stock with a hold rating and thirty have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $353.93.

+Microsoft (NASDAQ:MSFT – Get Rating) last announced its quarterly earnings data on Tuesday, April 26th.
+The software giant reported $2.22 earnings per share for the quarter, topping the consensus estimate of $2.18 by $0.04.
+Microsoft had a return on equity of 44.85% and a net margin of 37.63%.
+The company had revenue of $49.36 billion for the quarter, compared to analyst estimates of $49.05 billion.
+During the same quarter last year, the firm earned $1.95 EPS.
+Microsoft’s revenue for the quarter was up 18.4% compared to the same quarter last year.
+On average, sell-side analysts predict that Microsoft Co. will post 9.28 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 8th.
-Investors of record on Thursday, August 18th will be paid a $0.62 dividend.
-The ex-dividend date of this dividend is Wednesday, August 17th.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 8th.
+Stockholders of record on Thursday, August 18th will be issued a dividend of $0.62 per share.
 This represents a $2.48 annualized dividend and a dividend yield of 0.93%.
-Microsoft’s dividend payout ratio (DPR) is presently 25.89%.
+The ex-dividend date is Wednesday, August 17th.
+Microsoft’s payout ratio is presently 25.89%.

-Several analysts recently commented on MSFT shares.
-The Goldman Sachs Group set a $365.00 target price on shares of Microsoft in a research note on Wednesday, April 27th.
-Wells Fargo & Company decreased their target price on shares of Microsoft from $425.00 to $400.00 and set an “overweight” rating on the stock in a research report on Tuesday, April 19th.
-Royal Bank of Canada set a $380.00 target price on shares of Microsoft in a research note on Thursday, May 19th.
-Wolfe Research boosted their price target on shares of Microsoft from $330.00 to $350.00 and gave the stock an “outperform” rating in a research note on Wednesday, April 27th.
-Finally, Fundamental Research decreased their price objective on shares of Microsoft from $299.93 to $298.00 and set a “hold” rating for the company in a report on Tuesday, May 3rd.
-One equities research analyst has rated the stock with a hold rating and thirty have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $353.93.

 About Microsoft (Get Rating)